assembler-institute/sass-clone-instagram/README.md

 ## What is the difference between .scss and .sass syntax.

 <p align="left">
-The main difference between .scss and .sass syntax is the absolut absence of "{}" and ";" in the .sass files.
+The main difference between .scss and .sass syntax is the absolute absence of "{}" and ";" in the .sass files.
 As said before, .scss files use almost the same syntax as CSS, but .sass files removes all the symbols that mark semantic groups and does it through indentation.